Kvitova to play at French Open just months after stabbing

 Emergency surgery -- almost four hours long -- helped repair damage to the Czech's tendons and nerves and she has been battling back to fitness ever since.

+"I've already won my biggest fight," Kvitova told reporters Friday.
+"I stayed in life and I have all my fingers."

-On Friday, the left-hander was drawn against world No. 86 Julia Boserup in the first round of the tournament, which starts on May 28.
+The left-hander has been drawn against world No. 86 Julia Boserup in the first round of the tournament, which starts on May 28.

+Kvitova's surgeon, Doctor Radek Kebrle, said in a press release that the Czech had suffered a "horrific" injury.

+The chances of her playing tennis again, he said, were "very low" for a "multiple of reasons."

 (14 Videos)